mmiscool/mmiscool/README.md

 ### Play with some of my current and past projects
+- https://screenCap.me A browser based screen and web cam recording tool that is completely private working client side in the browser allowing you to capture, trim and combine screen capture clips in to a final video all without installing or any 3rd party dependencies.
 - https://Autodrop3d.com A cloud design and manufacturing platform prioritizing fully autonomous manufacturing
 - https://github.com/xibyte/jsketcher An Open Source browser based Parametric feature history and sketch based CAD modeler that I collaborate on.
 - https://serialterminal.com Its a serial terminal in your web browser using the web serial api.